/

 min read

 When people are at the center of your planning process, they become informed, engaged, and invested in the project’s success.
-This takes your team from being viewed as ‘mere resources’ to a cohesive, accountable unit that understands its impact on a project from the get-go 💪
+Your team goes from being viewed as ‘mere resources’ to a cohesive, accountable unit that understands its impact on a project from the get-go.

 What is a project plan?